sdat2/PotentialHeight/README.md

 # WorstSurge repository

 We want to answer the question of what the potential height of a storm surge could be now and in a changing climate.
 To do this we first calculate the potential intensity and size from CMIP6 (`tcpips`), and then use a Bayesian optimization loop (`adbo`) to drive an storm surge model ADCIRC with idealised tropical cyclones (`adforce`).
-We then show that knowing the upper bound can be useful (`worst`).
+We then show that knowing the upper bound can be useful in the context of an evt fit(`worst`).

 ## adforce